cu-csci-2270-fall-2021/final-project-csci-2275-project/readme.md

    Finds all commit numbers from commits who's message contains the specified word.
 Only 1 word may be used to search.
 Searches the hash table and returns a list of commit numbers

+## Hash Function

+Takes a string as input and adds all ASCII values of the characters together, then runs a modulo operation with the table size to return an index in the table.

+## Hash Table Insert

+Inserts the specified string into the hash table at the index specified by the hash function.
+If another values exists at that index, it creates a new node in the SLL of entries Also records what commit number the string is associated with, and if a string has already been added, it adds the new commit number to that strings data.

+## Hash Table Search

+Searches the hash table at the index given by the hash function for the string inputted.
+If the string is found in the table, all commit numbers associated with it are returned.